-Most home theater projectors that have a 4K resolution will probably retail at more than a $1000, making the Optoma UHD50 a steal for the kind of picture quality that it delivers.
-The UHD home theater projector also enjoys a wide color gamut, meaning its pictures are color rich and well saturated.
+Most home theater projectors that have a 4K resolution will probably retail at more than $1000, making the Optoma UHD50 a steal for the kind of picture quality that it delivers.
+The UHD home theater projector also enjoys a wide color gamut, meaning its pictures are color-rich and well saturated.
 Its lamp life of up to 15000 hours means you’ll have plenty of time before you have to change the lamp, and its brightness of 2400 lumens means everything appears as crystal clear as you’d want things to.
-These and a lot more features allow the Optoma UHD50 to be on our list of the best projectors, but is it really the perfect upgrade for your home entertainment set up?
+These and a lot more features allow the Optoma UHD50 to be on our list of the best projectors, but is it really the perfect upgrade for your home entertainment setup?
 Read on to find out more.
 If you’re using this projector to work, take a look at our Logitech Professional Presenter R800 review.

-The Optoma UHD50 is a home theater projector that brings the cinematic experience right into your living room thanks to its 4K Ultra HD resolution, its 140 inch optimal image size, and its support for HDR content.
+The Optoma UHD50 is a home theater projector that brings the cinematic experience right into your living room thanks to its 4K Ultra HD resolution, its 140-inch optimal image size, and its support for HDR content.
 Compare this with Screen Innovations 5 series motorized projector review to determine which projector is best for your home.
 Or, you might also be interested in Leica’s first DLP projector, the Pradovit D-1200, which launches at the Photokina review.

 Compared to the BenQ HT2550 or the BenQ TK800, the design of the Optoma UHD50 really doesn’t have much to write home about.
-The DLP projector also doesn’t have very good audio and dynamic range due to the two 5-Watt speakers on-board, so the best option is to hook it up to your set of external speakers.
-Out of the box, the projector comes with a lens cap, an AC power cord, a HDMI cable, a remote control and the projector’s carrying case.
+The DLP projector also doesn’t have very good audio and dynamic range due to the two 5-Watt speakers on board, so the best option is to hook it up to your set of external speakers.
+Out of the box, the projector comes with a lens cap, an AC power cord, an HDMI cable, a remote control, and the projector’s carrying case.

-As a UHD DLP projector that’s now under $1000, the Optoma UHD50 is reasonably priced.
-The value you get is a lot more than you’re paying for, since most of the features that the projector has are reserved for models that go for more than $1500.
+As a UHD DLP projector that’s now under $1,000, the Optoma UHD50 is reasonably priced.
+For the price you pay, you’ll get a lot more value for this projector.
+Most of the projector’s features are reserved for models that go for more than $1500.
 Numbers aside, the Optoma UHD50 is a projector that is sure to keep you away from the cinemas for a very long time.